 With this spacious 10-person setup, the kids could stomp to opposite sides and sulk in peace.
 All with room left for a toybox in the center.

-The tent does come with little mesh pockets that are great for additional storage space for small items and valuables.
+The ten person tent does come with little mesh pockets that are great for additional storage space for small items and valuables.
 These pockets can keep gadgets like smartphones out of harm’s way in the tent.

 How does it hold up in bad weather?